 Please see the QP Jewellers Money Back Guarantee & Returns Policy for more information regarding this.

 If you would like to e-mail us directly, please use one of the following e-mail addresses:

 For help with a recently placed order: firstname.lastname@example.org

 For affiliate enquiries: email@example.com

-For bulk and wholesale enquiries: email@example.com
+For wholesale enquiries: firstname.lastname@example.org

 For technical issues: email@example.com

 No, we do not have a physical store nor the overheads associated with it.
 This means we can keep costs as low as possible ensuring our customers receive the best possible prices.
 As with the majority of online jewellers we do not have a showroom at any of our office or factory addresses.